SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 				yourself
 ```

 By default, the tree is empty.
 When the model changes, the tree should be updated.
-Since `MailAccountPresenter` inherits from `SpPresenterWithModel`, we have the method `modelChanged` at our disposal.
+Since the class `MailAccountPresenter` inherits from the class `SpPresenterWithModel`, we have the method `modelChanged` at our disposal.

 ```
 MailAccountPresenter >> modelChanged